noeliavt/Credit_Risk_Analysis/README.md

 ### 2.3 ClusterCentroids Model

-Here the balanced accuracy score is down to about 52%.
+* Here the balanced accuracy score is down to about 52%.
-The high_risk precision is still 1% only with 63% sensitivity which makes a F1 of 1%.
+* The high_risk precision is still 1% only with 59% sensitivity which makes a F1 of 1%.
-Due to the high number of false positives, the low_risk sensitivity is only 40%.
+* The low_risk sensitivity is only 46%.

 <p align="center">
   <img  src="Resources/3.1.png" width="350" height="100">